 Climate Game Jam Background

-In December, 2014, the White House Office of Science & Technology Policy (OSTP) launched a Climate Education and Literacy Initiative to help connect American students and citizens with the best-available, science-based information about climate change.
-As commitment in support of this effort, federal and non-governmental experts are collaborating to harness the promise of educational games and interactive media to enhance understanding and awareness of climate-change impacts and solutions.
-The first Climate Game Jam was held October 2-4, 2015 to create new game prototypes that allow players to learn about climate change and resilience through science, solutions, and resilience through science-based, interactive experiences.
+In December, 2014, the Office of Science & Technology Policy (OSTP) launched a Climate Education and Literacy Initiative to help connect American students and citizens with the best-available, science-based information about climate change.
+As commitment in support of this effort, experts in climate science, education, and game design collaborated to harness the promise of educational games and interactive media to enhance understanding and awareness of climate change impacts and solutions.
+The first Climate Game Jam was held October 2-4, 2015 to create new game prototypes that allow players to learn about climate change science, solutions, and resilience through science-based, interactive experiences.
 A second Climate Game Jam – focused specifically on Water – was held April 15-24, 2016.

-Now, following last fall’s first ever White House Arctic Science Ministerial meeting, we are excited to announce a new Climate Game Jam focused on the Arctic!
-This event helps answer the call to action on the Ministerial Theme IV: Using Arctic Science as Vehicle for Science, Technology, Engineering, and Math (STEM) Education and Citizen Empowerment.
-Arctic Climate Game Jams will be held at multiple sites in late winter or early spring 2017 (exact dates TBD), offering a unique opportunity for students, educators, scientists, and game designers to work together on the development of climate game prototypes that span a range of platforms, topics, and audiences.
+Now, following last fall’s Arctic Science Ministerial meeting, we are excited to announce a new Climate Game Jam focused on the Arctic!
+From April 21 – 30, 2017, Arctic Climate Game Jams will be held at multiple sites.
+The Arctic Climate Game Jam promotes the use of Arctic science as a vehicle for STEM education and citizen empowerment, and offers a unique opportunity for students, educators, scientists, and game designers to work together on the development of climate game prototypes that span a range of platforms, topics, and audiences.

 The goals of the Arctic Climate Game Jam are: